XUANTIE-RV/riscv-aosp/README.md

 We do not require any formal copyright assignment or contributor license agreement.
 Any contributions intentionally sent upstream are presumed to be offered under terms of the OSI-approved Apache License 2.0.
 See LICENSE file for details.

 ## About Us
-This repository is maintained by Alibaba T-Head.
+This repository is maintained by Alibaba Damo Academy Xuantie Team.

 If you need technical support, you can submit a work order through OCC: https://www.xrvm.cn/people/workorder-submit